 • Festivals: From the Nebuta Festival of illuminated lantern floats to the pole lantern festival of Akita, Tohoku's summer festivities are sure to impress and offer an insight into the region's rich traditions.

-• Hiking: There are a number of mountains to hike on this trip, and all of them have unique qualities, whether that means spiritual significance, unique topographical elements, or gorgeous scenery.
+• Hiking: There are a number of mounts to summit on this trip and all have unique qualities, whether it's spiritual significance, rare topographical elements, or gorgeous scenery.

 • Shirakami Sanchi: Protected by sheer luck, the ecosystem of this virgin beech forest has remained largely undisturbed for the past two million years, creating scenery that is equal parts fascinating and beautiful.

 Upon landing in Tokyo, you will be privately transferred to your hotel.
 The capital city of the Land of the Rising Sun, Tokyo features wonderfully preserved temples and gardens, some of the best food in the world, and a bold approach to fashion.
 The iconic Mount Fuji dominates the skyline of this economic and cultural powerhouse, beautifully complementing the modern architecture below.
 We recommend staying at the Peninsula Tokyo or Aman Tokyo, and if time permits you can spend some time exploring this exciting city.